1-Fluorobutane

-1-Fluorobutane is the organofluorine compound with the formula CH_{3}(CH_{2})_{3}F. This compound belongs to the group of aliphatic, saturated halogenated hydrocarbons.
+1-Fluorobutane is the organofluorine compound with the formula C4H9F|auto=1 or CH3(CH2)3F.
+This compound belongs to the group of aliphatic, saturated halogenated hydrocarbons.

 Synthesis

 1-Fluorobutane can be obtained by reacting 1-bromobutane with mercury(II) fluoride.

 The compound can also be obtained by reacting 1-bromobutane with potassium fluoride in ethylene glycol.

 Physical properties

 1-Fluorobutane is a low-temperature boiling liquid that is highly soluble in ethanol.

 Uses

 1-Fluorobutane can be used to etch semiconductors.